• Organisation

 Details

 The Sunbury Industrial School was established in 1865.
 It was located on Jacksons Hill, in Sunbury.
-By the end of 1868, the institution housed 651 boys.
-In around 1880, boys from Sunbury were transferred to the Royal Park Industrial School in Parkville.
+On its closure, in around 1880, boys from Sunbury were transferred to the Royal Park Industrial School in Parkville.

-The Sunbury Industrial School was the first institution created by the government in 1865 in response to the Neglected and Criminal Children’s Act 1864.
-This Act provided for the establishment of ‘industrial schools’ where children deemed to be ‘neglected’ were to be placed.
+The Sunbury Industrial School was the first purpose-built institution created by the government in 1865 in response to the Neglected and Criminal Children’s Act 1864 which provided for the establishment of industrial schools where children deemed to be neglected were to be placed.

 The first water tanks were built in October 1865.
 In 1868 the government signed a contract to install an ‘Engine and Pumps etc’ at the Industrial School.
 According to a heritage report for Hume City Council about the archaeological ruins of the water supply for the Industrial School (and later, the asylum), following the installation of the engine and pumps ‘conditions, health and the death rate improved’.

-Overcrowding was a huge problem at Sunbury during the 1860s – by the end of 1868, the institution housed 651 boys, even though it was only equipped for 450.
+Overcrowding was a huge problem at Sunbury during the 1860s – at the end of 1865, there were 411 children at Sunbury when it had capacity for 150.
+By the end of 1868, the institution housed 651 boys, even though it was only equipped for 450.

 After the closure of the Sunbury Industrial School, the site was used for institutions for the mentally ill and intellectually disabled.
 From 1894 it was known as the Sunbury Lunatic Asylum.
 From 1968 to 1992 the site housed the Caloola Training Centre for the Intellectually Disabled.